nestybox/sysbox-ee/README.md

 ## About Nestybox

-Nestybox is re-imagining server virtualization.

-We are developing software solutions that improve efficiency, performance, portability, and security over current Linux container and server virtualization technologies.
+Nestybox expands the power of Linux containers.

+We are developing software that enables deployment of **system containers** with Docker (and soon Kubernetes).

+A system container is a Linux container designed to run low-level system software, not just applications.
+See [here](docs/system-containers.md) for more info on system containers and the use cases we envision for them.

+Our mission is to make system containers run as many system-level workload types as possible in order to provide users a fast, efficient, and easy-to-use alternative to virtual machines for deploying virtual hosts on Linux.
+And for this work out-of-the-box and securely, without complex configurations or hacks.

 ## About Sysboxd

-Sysboxd is software that installs on a Linux host and integrates with Docker, enabling Docker to create **system containers**.
-See [here](docs/system-containers.md) for a description of what a system container is and the use cases we envision for them.
+Sysboxd is software that installs on a Linux host and integrates with Docker, enabling Docker to create [system containers](docs/system-containers.md).

 Users do not normally interact with Sysboxd directly.
 Instead, users create system containers with Docker.
 See [Usage](#usage) below for more info.